-COU 6669 Foundations, Contextual Dimensions, Knowledge 3 sem. hrs. and Skills of Mental Health Counseling
+COU 6669 - Foundations, Contextual Dimensions, Knowledge and Skills of Mental Health Counseling

-Prerequisites: Completion of the Qualifying Courses and admission to candidacy for the M.S. degree in Mental Health Counseling.
+Credits, 3 sem. hrs.
+Prerequisite(s): Completion of the Qualifying Courses and admission to candidacy for the M.S. degree in Mental Health Counseling.

 This course is designed as a specialization course for students in the Master of Science in Mental Health Counseling.
 This course provides an overview of the mental health counseling profession.
 Special emphasis is placed upon the foundations of mental health counseling, contextual dimensions of mental health counseling, as well as knowledge and skills of the mental health counselor.